Safety gloves 101: The ultimate guide to abrasion resistance

 Higher isn’t always necessary.
 A Level 6 glove may be overbuilt for light or intermittent contact and could reduce dexterity.
 The right level depends on how often and how aggressively workers encounter abrasive surfaces.

-Once abrasion breaks through the coating, a glove’s cut, puncture, or fluid-resistance or thermal protection drops sharply.
+Once abrasion breaks through the coating, a glove’s cut, puncture, fluid-resistance, or thermal protection drops sharply.
 Even small worn spots can expose workers to unexpected injury.

-4. “EN and ANSI abrasion levels measure the same thing.”
+4. “EN and ANSI/ISEA abrasion levels measure the same thing”

 ANSI/ISEA 105 uses Taber-based methods with heavier loads and a wider performance scale (Levels 1–6), while EN 388 uses the Martindale method with a maximum rating of Level 4.
-Because the test methods and scales differ, the results can’t be directly compared or converted from one standard to the other.
+Because the test methods and scales differ, the results can’t be directly compared or converted.

 It’s actually one of the biggest predictors of glove injury.
 Abrasion is usually the first failure point, and when it fails, every other protective rating drops.

-It’s also important to understand that two gloves can have the same abrasion rating but very different real-world durability.
-Abrasion tests measure performance under controlled conditions, but they don’t capture every factor that affects how a glove wears on the job.
+Two gloves can have the same abrasion rating but very different real-world durability.
+Abrasion tests measure performance under controlled conditions, but they don’t capture every factor that affects wear on the job.

 Higher-quality gloves often use: